hchan-exe/statistical-summary-excel-VBA/README.md

-# VBA Codes for Automation
+# Excel VBA Codes for Generating Statistical Summary Analysis File
-Automate repetitive statistical analysis across multiple rolling time horizon in Excel
+It is used for automating repetitive statistical analysis across multiple rolling time horizon.